Making Tax Digital for UK mobile caterers: what changes from April 2026

 TL;DR: Making Tax Digital for Income Tax affects sole traders and landlords in stages: qualifying income over GBP 50,000 from 6 April 2026, over GBP 30,000 from 6 April 2027, and over GBP 20,000 from 6 April 2028.
 For UK mobile caterers, the practical work is keeping digital records through the year and submitting quarterly updates from software, not rebuilding the accounts at the last minute.

-If you run a Mobile Catering business as a sole trader, Making Tax Digital for Income Tax changes the rhythm of your admin.
+If you run a mobile catering business as a sole trader, Making Tax Digital for Income Tax changes the rhythm of your admin.
 It does not change the underlying idea that you record income and expenses.
 It changes when those records need to be digital and how often summary figures are sent to HMRC.

 For mobile caterers, the exact start date still depends on qualifying income, so HMRC's current guidance matters more than hearsay: Use Making Tax Digital for Income Tax.
 Check that official guidance or speak to your accountant before making decisions for your own business.